Barnes Wallis: Other work

 In the 1950s, Wallis developed an experimental rocket-propelled torpedo codenamed HEYDAY.
 It was powered by compressed air and hydrogen peroxide, and had an unusual streamlined shape designed to maintain laminar flow over much of its length.
 Tests were conducted from Portland Breakwater in Dorset.
 The only surviving example is on display in the Explosion Museum of Naval Firepower at Gosport.

 In 1955, Wallis agreed to act as a consultant to the project to build the Parkes Radio Telescope in Australia.
 Some of the ideas he suggested are the same as or closely related to the final design, including the idea of supporting the dish at its centre, the geodetic structure of the dish and the master equatorial control system.
 Unhappy with the direction it had taken, Wallis left the project halfway into the design study and refused to accept his £1,000 consultant's fee.

 In the 1960s, Wallis also proposed using large cargo submarines to transport oil and other goods, thus avoiding surface weather conditions.
-Moreover, Wallis's calculations indicated, the power requirements for an underwater vessel were lower than for a comparable conventional ship and they could be made to travel at a much higher speed.
+Wallis's calculations indicated that the power requirements for an underwater vessel were lower than for a comparable conventional ship and they could be made to travel at a much higher speed.
 He also proposed a novel hull structure which would have allowed greater depths to be reached, and the use of gas turbine engines in a submarine, using liquid oxygen.
 In the end, nothing came of Wallis's submarine ideas.
 During the 1960s and into his retirement, he developed ideas for an "all-speed" aircraft, capable of efficient flight at all speed ranges from subsonic to hypersonic.

 In the late 1950s, Wallis gave a lecture titled "The strength of England" at Eton College, and continued to deliver versions of the talk into the early 1970s, presenting technology and automation as a way to restore Britain's dominance.
 He advocated nuclear-powered cargo submarines as a means of making Britain immune to future embargoes, and to make it a global trading power.
 He complained of the loss of aircraft design to the United States, and suggested that Britain could dominate air travel by developing a small supersonic airliner capable of short take-off and landing.

 Honours and awards

-Wallis became a Fellow of the Royal Society in 1945, was knighted in 1968, and received an Honorary Doctorate from Heriot-Watt University in 1969.
+Wallis became a Fellow of the Royal Society in 1945, was knighted in 1968, and received an honorary doctorate from Heriot-Watt University in 1969.